3.4 Outside Activities–Conflicts of Interest and Commitment

 Policy Statement

-While outside activities are generally encouraged and other relationships may be permitted, in some circumstances they can give rise to apparent conflicts.
-These conflicts can exist when a faculty member has certain financial or other interests or relationships or when there is a commitment of time or effort to non-University activities that prohibits him/her from meeting his/her obligations to the University.
-For the purposes of this policy “Conflict of Interest” and “Conflict of Commitment” have been defined as follows:
+While outside activities are generally encouraged and while other relationships may be permitted, in some circumstances, they can give rise to apparent conflicts.
+These conflicts can exist when a faculty member has certain financial or other interests or relationships or when there is a commitment of time or effort to non-University activities that prohibits them from meeting their obligations to the University.
+For the purposes of this policy, “Conflict of Interest” and “Conflict of Commitment” have been defined in the following ways:

 b.
-Conflict of Commitment arises when a faculty member’s involvement in outside activities substantially interferes with his/her primary commitments to the University.
-Such interference can include, but is not limited to, performance of outside activities (i) during an employee’s work hours for the University, or (ii) other than during work hours to an extent that renders the employee incapable of satisfactorily performing his/her responsibilities to the University.
+Conflict of Commitment arises when a faculty member’s involvement in outside activities substantially interferes with their primary commitments to the University.
+Such interference can include, but is not limited to, performance of outside activities (i) during an employee’s work hours for the University or (ii) other than during work hours to an extent that renders the employee incapable of satisfactorily performing their responsibilities to the University.

 Conflicts of Interest or Commitment may occur even though a faculty member’s outside activities involve comparatively little time.

-If a faculty member engages, or proposes to engage, in any activity which involves any actual, potential, or apparent Conflict of Interest or Conflict of Commitment, the activity and the conflict(s) must be promptly disclosed in writing to the University Administrator (i.e., supervisor, director, dean, department chairperson, vice president, senior vice president, or vice chancellor) having the most immediate supervisory relationship to the faculty member or salaried employee, before engaging in or continuing to engage in the activities which produce the conflict http://supolicies.syr.edu/fac_teach/conflict_int_staff.htm
+If a faculty member engages, or proposes to engage, in any activity which involves any actual, potential, or apparent Conflict of Interest or Conflict of Commitment, the activity and the conflict(s) must be promptly disclosed in writing to the University Administrator (i.e., supervisor, director, dean, department chair, school director, vice president, senior vice president, or vice chancellor) having the most immediate supervisory relationship to the faculty member or salaried employee, before engaging in or continuing to engage in the activities which produce the conflict https://policies.syr.edu/policies/faculty-teaching-and-research/conflict-of-interest-and-commitment-for-faculty-and-staff/